kong0107/facebook-backup-tool/README.md

 6. If the stack is not empty, then go to step 1.
 7. Finish crawling.

-# Concerns
+## Concerns
 * What kind of database structure to use?
 Especially, save comments to a collection/table separate from their targets, or as an array element field to their targets?
-** You shall concern copyright and privacy issues.
+  * You shall concern copyright and privacy issues.
-** If using MongoDB, note that positional `$` operator does NOT support nested array.
+  * If using MongoDB, note that positional `$` operator does NOT support nested array.
 See [MongoDB Manual](https://docs.mongodb.org/manual/reference/operator/update/positional/).
 * Where to save media files?
 * Which fields to request?
-Save them all or forget about some after process?
+Some fields are shown in [official introspection](https://developers.facebook.com/docs/graph-api/using-graph-api#introspection) but requesting them may trigger error.
+Furthermore, do you want to save all returned fields or forget about some after process?
 (For example, as this is used for backup usage, it's a contradiction to save the URL of a media since we've already downloaded the file in case that the file is delete from Facebook.)